oligriffiths/oligriffiths.github.io/broccolijs/05-es6-transpilation.md

 ```

 So what's happening here?
 First off, we've declared `js` as a mutable variable (`let`) rather than an immutable
-variable (`cosnt`) so we can re-assign it.
+variable (`const`) so we can re-assign it.
 Next, we pass the `js` tree into the babel transpiler, this will
 transpile the ES6 syntax to ES5.
 The `.bablerc` is the standard practice for configuring Babel, here we're targeting
 the last 2 major versions of each browser for transpilation, this means that language features that are unsupported in
 these browsers will have them transpiled into a format that *is* compatible.